leonvandebroek/Identityserver4-deployments/Azure Kubernetes Service/Readme.txt

-To configure a cubernetes cluster to use a production certificate of letsencrypt the following steps must be performed on a newly installed AKS cluster with the following requirements:
+To configure a Kubernetes cluster to use a production certificate of letsencrypt the following steps must be performed on a newly installed AKS cluster with the following requirements:
 - addon-http-routing must be checked
 - cluster must be newly created